-Georgia College School of Nursing offers a number of options for BSN prepared nurses who are seeking to further their career.
-Our programs are offered in a fully online format with minimal face to face on campus requirements during the program.
-Students completing the MSN degree have opportunities encompassing management, administration, teaching and advanced practice clinical positions throughout Georgia and the nation.
+The Georgia College & State University School of Nursing offers a number of options for BSN-prepared nurses who are seeking to further their careers.
+Our programs are offered in a fully online format with minimal face-to-face on-campus requirements during the program.
+Students completing the MSN degree have opportunities encompassing management, administration, teaching, and advanced practice clinical positions throughout Georgia and the nation.

-Our Master of Science in Nursing degree offers concentrations in Family Nurse Practitioner (FNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), Women's Health Nurse Practitioner (WHNP) and Nurse Educator (NE), and Nurse Midwifery.
-Post-Master's certificates in these concentrations are also offered for MSN prepared nurses seeking certification.
+Our Master of Science in Nursing degree offers concentrations in Family Nurse Practitioner (FNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), Women's Health Nurse Practitioner (WHNP), Nurse Educator (NE), and Nurse Midwifery.
+Post-Master's certificates in these concentrations are also offered for MSN-prepared nurses seeking certification.

 Students must have computer access, preferably at home.
 All MSN majors are expected to be able to use Microsoft Office (Word, Excel, PowerPoint, and Access) when submitting assignments.
 Graduate students should have proficiency with Microsoft Office, Internet, and email.

-To earn the MSN, students need to complete all required courses within a period of seven years from the date the student begins graduate courses at Georgia College.
+To earn an MSN, students need to complete all required courses within a period of seven years from the date the student begins graduate courses at Georgia College & State University.
 Any coursework completed more than seven years prior to completion of requirements for the MSN degree will be considered outdated and will not be applied toward the MSN degree program.
-This includes courses that may be transferred in from other institutions.
+This includes courses that may be transferred from other institutions.

 Family Nurse Practitioner Concentration (Online)